noizhardware/MASS/README.md

   - Thus objects have no names.
 The first element is the header of the object itself.
 * Lines beginning with `double whitespace` are elements contained in the parent object.
 * Everything after the second `double whitespace` and to the end of each line is the value of the attribute.
+* multi-line attribute _values_ are possible, each new line must be indented with `four whitespace`
 * A line starting with `double whitespace` `..` is an **array**, elements must start with `four whitespace` `.`
 * A line starting with `double whitespace` `...` is an **nested object**, its elements must start with `four whitespace` `.`
 * New objects are usually added at the top of the file.